Cristiano Ronaldo Transfer Rumours: Juventus Officially Makes Bid to Real Madrid

 One potential stumbling block would be the huge fees involved in such a deal.
 Juventus would have to find a way of affording not just his transfer fee but his wages.
 The Serie A side are said to be willing to offer him a four-year deal worth €60 million (£53.1 million) a year after tax, per Goal's Robin Bairner.

-Despite the fact Ronaldo is heading towards the end of his career he has shown few signs of slowing down.
+Despite the fact Ronaldo is heading towards the end of his career, he has shown few signs of slowing down.
 He scored 41 goals for Real Madrid last season and followed that up with four goals for Portugal at the 2018 FIFA World Cup.

-Juventus fans have seen first-hand just how effective Ronaldo still is.
+Juventus fans have seen firsthand just how effective Ronaldo still is.
 He scored a brilliant overhead kick at the Juventus Stadium in April as Real Madrid won 3-0 on their way to knocking the Italian champions out of the Champions League.

 Whether they will get to watch Ronaldo in a Juventus shirt next season still remains to be seen.
-There's a sense that if the forward is to leave Real Madrid it may well be this summer.
+There's a sense that if the forward is to leave Real Madrid, it may well be this summer.
 However, there would also be little surprise if he opted to stay put despite all the speculation over his future.